thayakawa-gh/OpenADAPT/README.md

 # OpenADAPT

-An open source data analysis and processing library for C++.

 ADAPT is a header-only data analysis and processing library for C++ offering the following features:

 * Hierarchically structured data containers.